gobolinux/Documentation/content/latest/Recipes/Writing-Recipes/Advanced-topics.md

 #### Using `AutoPatch`

 On GoboLinux we love creating small tools that make our life a little bit easer.
-Therefore we have created `AutoPatch` to semi-automate the workflow - to create a perfect patch for a given recipe.
+Therefore we have created [`AutoPatch`]({{%relref "AutoPatch" %}}) to semi-automate the workflow — to create a perfect patch for a given recipe.

 This is how it works: You run `AutoPatch` once on a package that you would like to edit the sources.
-After your ammendments, run `AutoPatch` a second time, you will be asked for a package name and description.
+After your amendments, run `AutoPatch` a second time, you will be asked for a package name and description.
 Once you're done with the process a file `01-<patch_name>.patch` will be placed in the recipes directory.